u-boot/u-boot/tools/buildman/buildman.rst

    CONFIG_SOME_OPTION=y

 The former would appear in a header filer and the latter in a defconfig file.
-To achieve this, buildman considers 'y' to be '1' in configuration variables.
+To achieve this, Buildman considers 'y' to be '1' in configuration variables.
 This avoids lots of useless output when converting a CONFIG option to Kconfig.
 To disable this behaviour, use ``--squash-config-y``.